common name: yellowmargined leaf beetle

 Ameen and Story (1997b) fed adults and larvae on several hosts for four generations.
 Results for most hosts showed a 70% multi-generational survivorship for four generations when the experiment was terminated after the fourth generation.
 Beetles fed on collards had a significantly reduced survivorship rate (0%) after four generations then beetles fed on other hosts.

-Bosq (1938) reported the beetle most common during March in Argentina.
-A decline in beetle populations during mid-June to October may indicate aestivatation, (Woodruff 1974, Capinera 2001, Bowers 2003).
+Bosq (1938) reported the beetle as being most common during March in Argentina.
+A decline in beetle populations during mid-June to October may indicate aestivation, (Woodruff 1974, Capinera 2001, Bowers 2003).
 Bosq also found the pupal cases on or just below the soil surface (in a severe turnip infestation).
 The pupal cases found on watercress leaves may be an adaptation to an aquatic situation.

-The normal hosts for this species are all in the plant family Cruciferae.
+The normal hosts for this species are all in the plant family Brassicaceae.
 Vegetable crops that are damaged include broccoli, cabbage, cauliflower, collards, mustard, radish, turnip, and watercress (Wilkerson et al. 2005).
-Tests show that turnip is the most preferred host, followed by mustard, radish, collards and cabbage, in that order (Ameen and Story 1997b).
+Turnip is the most preferred host, followed by mustard, radish, collards and cabbage, in that order (Ameen and Story 1997b).
 However, as mentioned above, it is also a pest of mizuna (Brassica rapa, japonica group), mibuna (Brassica rapa, japonica group), napa cabbage (Brassica rapa, pekinensis group).
-These latter, like watercress and mustard, are high-value crops which are often grown organically (Bowers 2003).
+These, like watercress and mustard, are high-value crops which are often grown organically (Bowers 2003).

 In Florida, watercress is an important crop in a few areas.
 Most of the production is iced and shipped throughout the eastern United States and Canada.
 Yellowmargined leaf beetle is a particular problem on mustard and Chinese cabbage, especially for organic growers (Webb 2004).

-Most damage occurs in the spring when both the larvae and adults are found feeding on crucifers They feed on the foliage and leaf margins, making small holes.
-Adults and larvae often defoliate the host.
+Most damage occurs in the spring when both the larvae and adults are found feeding on crucifers They feed on the foliage and leaf margins, making small holes, often defoliating the host.
 Larvae, especially early instars, work in groups to strip individual stems.
 Often this is a problem only in small or home gardens.
-Before the use of modern insecticides it was a commercial pest in South American fields.
-(Capinera 2001).
+Before the use of modern insecticides it was a commercial pest in South American fields (Capinera 2001).

-Bowers (2003) list three reasons why the yellowmargined leaf beetle is such a problem to growers in Florida.
+Bowers (2003) lists three reasons why the yellowmargined leaf beetle is such a problem to growers in Florida.
 The beetle's host plants thrive in the cool months from October to April, and this period comprises the growing season for organic farmers in Florida.
 During these months, hard frosts or freezes are rare and the adult beetles can continue to feed and reproduce throughout the winter on an ample food supply.
-Finally, the yellowmargined leaf beetle is an introduced pest and has no known predators or parasites in the U.S. Fortunately, this species seems to migrate at a slow rate meaning that it may not have the ability to rapidly expand its range when conditions favor it.
+Finally, the yellowmargined leaf beetle is an introduced pest and has no known predators or parasites in the United States.
+Fortunately, this species seems to migrate at a slow rate, meaning it may not have the ability to rapidly expand its range under favorable conditions.

 Figure 7.
 Yellowmargined leaf beetle, Microtheca ochroloma Stål, damage to leaf.
 Photograph by J. Castner, University of Florida.

 The yellowmargined leaf beetle is not a problem for the average grower, as it usually is controlled by foliar insecticides used against other insect pests (Capinera 2001).
-However, it is a problem for organic growers who can not use these materials or homeowners who do not chose to use insecticides (Bowers 2003).
+However, organic growers encounter problems because they cannot use these materials, and some homeowners choose not to use insecticides (Bowers 2003).

-In field studies of mizuna, and this is important in scouting for this pest, populations of the beetle were higher on plants in the interior of the field than on the borders.
-In addition, intercropping did not appear to be a useful management tool against this pest in mizuna for organic farmers (Bowers 2003).
+In field studies of mizuna, populations of the beetle were higher on plants in the interior of the field than on the borders.
+In addition, intercropping did not appear to be a useful management tool against this pest on mizuna for organic farmers (Bowers 2003).

 - Ameen AO, Story RN.
 1997a.
 Biology of the yellowmargined leaf beetle (Coleoptera: Chrysomelidae) on crucifers.
 Journal of Entomological Science 32: 478-486.